Capture NX

-Capture NX is a photo editing computer program developed by Nik Software in partnership with Nikon for macOS and Microsoft Windows.
+Capture NX is an image editing application developed by Nik Software in partnership with Nikon for macOS and Microsoft Windows.

-In September 2012, Google acquired Nik Software, but Capture NX has remained a Nikon software and is advertised as a Nikon product.
+In September 2012, Google acquired Nik Software.
+Capture NX remained branded as a Nikon product.

-In July 2014, Nikon released a new software Capture NX-D to replace Capture NX 2.
-As such, Nikon D810 is the first camera to support only Capture NX-D. Capture NX-D was developed based on SILKYPIX Developer Studio and does not contain the U-Point technology from Nik Software.
+In July 2014, Nikon released Capture NX-D to succeed Capture NX 2.
+As such, the Nikon D810 is the first camera to support only Capture NX-D. Capture NX-D was developed based on SILKYPIX Developer Studio and does not contain the U-Point technology from Nik Software.

-Since February 2020, the current release of the software does not install on Windows 7 anymore.

-On June 6, 2022, Nikon announced that Capture NX 2 and Capture NX-D will be discontinued and replaced by NX Studio.
+On June 6, 2022, Nikon announced that Capture NX 2 and Capture NX-D would be discontinued and replaced by NX Studio.
 Download links for both programs were removed on June 30, 2022.